FHA and Retirement

 Why This Matters?

 Most people don't consider how often and important it is for seniors to have the freedom to move to a new home.
-Whether the reason is to be closer to family, to finally relocate to your dream city, or simply just to purchase a smaller home that is easier to take care of, seniors actually move quite frequently.
+Whether the reason is to be closer to family, to finally relocate to your dream city, or simply just to buy a smaller home that is easier to take care of, seniors actually move quite frequently.
 In regards to refinancing, if you chose to stay in your current home after retiring and don't plan on moving anymore, taking cash-out can be a great way to take advantage of gaining additional funding towards traveling and living a stress-free life.
 However, when applying for a loan, your lender will need to see a job history to prove that there is a steady income that will allow for the mortgage to be paid and this is where many retired borrowers feel deterred in seeking out a new loan.

 When calculating debt to income ratio, the lender must follow the specific guidelines set up by the U.S. Department of Housing and Urban Development.
 When it comes to retirement pay, including pension and 401k funds, the lender is required to follow up with the borrower's former employer to verify how much and for how long the retirement pay will continue.
 Social Security incomes must also be verified by the Social Security Administration, and if these benefits are scheduled to expire within the first three years of the loan, this income must only be considered as a compensation factor, thus disqualifying this borrower from obtaining a loan, unless they can prove that they are getting an income from either a part time job or another qualifying source.